eecs280staff/tutorials/docs/setup_wsl.md

 ================================
 {: .primer-spec-toc-ignore }

-The Windows Subsytem for Linux runs native Linux command-line tools directly on Windows.
-It includes everything in a regular Ubuntu Linux install.
+The Windows Subsystem for Linux (WSL) runs an Ubuntu Linux guest virtual machine on your Windows host machine.

+When you see `$` in this tutorial, you should type into your shell the command that comes after the `$`.

 ## Upgrade Windows
 We recommend Windows 11.
 Windows 10 version 2004 build 19041 and higher will also work.
 Here's how to [check your Windows version](https://support.microsoft.com/en-us/help/4027391/windows-10-see-which-version-you-have).